Develop ideas, build a team, write a business plan, pitch your idea for real money.

 Team Information sessions scheduled individually.

-Final Five High School 1-page executive summary due April 14
+Final Four High School 1-page executive summary due April 17, 2026

 Questions?